GuenterQuast/mPIXdaq/README.md

 ## Getting ready for data taking

-This code has been tested on *Ubuntu*, *openSuse* and on *Raspberry Pi* for the 32bit 64bit versions of *OS12*.
+This code has been tested on *Ubuntu*, *openSuse*, *Fedora*, on Windows 64bit with *Python3.7.9* and on *Raspberry Pi* for the 32- and 64-bit versions of *OS12*.
+Other Linux distribution should not pose any problem.
-Other Linux distributions, however, should not pose any problem.
+On MS Windows, the libraries provided by the vendor only support *Python* vers.
+3.7.9; such a rather historic version can be set up using e.g. the *miniconda* framework.

 To get started, follow the steps below: